streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

 <hr style="width: 50%; border-top: #E9570F solid 1px;  margin-top: 20px; margin-bottom: 20px">

-##Examples
+##Stream examples

 Here’s an example of what a small part of a stream could look like.
-Each row shows one event, and the columns correspond to the timestamp followed by two data fields, a measurement of the operating temperature and the number of rotations per minute (RPM).
+Each row shows one event, and the columns correspond to the timestamp followed by two data fields: a measurement of the operating temperature and the number of rotations per minute (RPM).

 Timestamp               | Temperature | RPM
 :---------------------- |:------------|:----